Cash Analysis Inquiry

 The summary screen shows cash activity starting with the first transaction of the day (”Open”) to 9:00 a.m. and continuing in one hour time increments until the block from 7:00 p.m. until the last transaction of the day (“Close”).

-Transactions come from the CSHCHK file and include activity from the previous month only.
+Transactions come from the CSHCHK file and include activity from the current month.
 This file records cash deposits, cash withdrawals, and cash-for-cash transactions.
 It also counts all incoming outside checks and in-house drafts, regardless of whether the check was cashed or deposited.
 (If an outside check was partially deposited with the rest in cash, the cash back portion is not counted, however.)

 • Hint Regarding Teller Transfers: If funds are “transferred” by simply entering a deposit amount on one account and the same amount as a withdrawal on another account on the Teller Deposits/Withdrawals screen, the withdrawal is actually considered a drawer transaction because CU*BASE takes cash from the drawer then turns right around and deposits it into the other account.
 This withdrawal would therefore be counted in the CSHCHK file.
 If a transfer is made using Proc Code T, the transaction is considered a true transfer and does not affect this file.